IBM/trusted-service-identity/README.md

 ```

 ### Obtain JWKS
-In order to obtain the public JWKS for JWT signature validation, execute call to
+In order to obtain the public JWKS in PEM format for JWT signature validation, execute call to
 vTPM Server.
 Access to the server is available from any container in
 the trusted-identity namespace:
 ```console